-Gumotex are moving on up with hybrid drop-stitch technology, originally showcased in last year’s Thaya – basically an old Solar 3 with a D/S floor to make it more stiff.
-The new-for-2020 Rush 1 and 2 (left) is the ‘Swing Evo’ mentioned in that Thaya article.
+Gumotex are moving on up with hybrid dropstitch technology, originally showcased in 2019’s Thaya which is basically an old Solar 3 with a DS floor to make it more stiff.
+The new-for-2020 Rush 1 and 2 (left) is quite a sophisticated advance on a DSF or hybrid IK.

-‘Hybrid’ is a cool word for a kayak which isn’t full D/S like a Sea Eagle Razorlite and all the clones; assembled from three flat panels of D/S which make boxy hulls (right) and which, according to the graphics on this page of the French Gumotex importer, can be sub-optimal in choppy waters.
-Me, I think the flat, raft-like floor is more of a real-world problem, but read on to see how they addressed that on the Rushs.
+‘Hybrid’ is a cool word for a kayak which isn’t a Full DS like a Sea Eagle Razorlite and many others.
+These IKs are assembled from three flat dropstitch panels making boxy hulls which, according to the graphics on this page of the French Gumotex importer, can be sub-optimal in choppy waters.

 A word about this fabric paraphrased from here:

 “Nitrilon-Dropstich is composed of a core of 1100 dtx polyester fabric made up of two sheets joined by a mass of threads exactly 10 cm long.
-Unlike regular PVC-based iSuPs and D/S kayaks, this durable elastomer plastic is not glued to the fabric, but ‘pressure-impregnated’ which eliminates delamination risks more common with bonded PVC coatings.
+Unlike regular PVC-based iSuPs and DS kayaks, the durable elastomer plastic coating is not glued to the fabric, but ‘pressure-impregnated’ which eliminates delamination risks more common with bonded PVC coatings.
 An additional layer of polyester-reinforced Nitrilon is vulcanised to the floor bottoms making them double thickness.”

-The Rushs differ from the Thaya (1st gen Gumo D/S) with the panels forming a more ‘hydroformed’ bow – another weak point with regular blunt-nosed tubed IKs.
-The Rush’s flat floor extends into two bow sides which join up to make a water-slicing wedge sharp enough to cut ripe avocados into wafer-thin slices.
+The Rushs differ from the Thaya (1st gen Gumo DS) with the panels forming a more ‘hydroformed’ bow, another weak point with regular blunt-nosed tubed IKs.
+The Rush’s bow makes a water-slicing wedge sharp enough to cut ripe avocados.

-This construction is a bit more complex than just a D/S floor attached to two side tubes (like the Thaya and some Aquaglide IKs, for example) and which may help explain the high price.
+The semi DS side tubes are more complex than a DS floor attached to two round side tubes (like the Thaya and some Aquaglide IKs, for example) and explains the high price.

 The vital stats on the tandem Rush 2 are said to be 4.2m long x 82cm wide.
 Compare that to my Seawave at 4.5 x 78; the Seawave has an 11% better length/width factor (LWF) of 5.77 vs 5.12 over the Rush 2, but those are my Seawave measurements.
 The side tubes are said to be 19/20cm on the Rush compared to 22 on my Seawave.
 This and the length may contribute to the load rating dropping to 195kg vs 250 on the longer Seawave.
 That’s still plenty, unless you’re hauling a moose carcass out of the Yukon.

-The official weight varies between 15.5 and 17kg, depending on where you look online.
+The official weight varies between 15.5 or 17kg, depending on where you look online.
 The higher figure is the same as my modified Seawave with packraft seat mod.

-Pressures are another slight difference with the Seawave.
-Obviously the 6cm D/S floor runs high at 0.5bar (7.2psi).
-Actually a modest level for D/S, but an IK doesn’t need to be as stiff as a iSuP board.
-But the slimmer side tubes are now uprated to 0.25 bar or 3.75psi (same as the Seawave).
-Well, that’s according to the table from the online manual show below.
-As i write this all outlets and even the Gumo website list the usual 0.2 bar/3psi of regular Gumotex IKs but Gumotex just confirmed this is incorrect.
+Pressures are another obvious difference with the Seawave.
+The 6cm DS floor runs at 0.5bar (7.2psi), actually a modest level for DS, but an IK doesn’t need to be as stiff as a iSuP board.
+The slimmer side tubes run 0.25 bar or 3.75psi (same as the Seawave).
+Well, that’s according to the table from the online manual shown below.
+Many outlets still list 0.2 sides and so did the Gumotex website until I corrected them.

-0.25 is a higher than normal IK pressure but not quite as high as 0.3 in a Grabner, a Zelgear Spark or the 0.33 bar on my modified Seawave.
-When you combine that with the stiff D/S floor, the 0.25 bar sides must make the Rush IKs Gumo’s stiffest IKs by far.
+0.25 is a bit higher than normal IK pressure but not quite as high as 0.3 in a Grabner, a Zelgear Spark or the 0.33 bar on my modified Seawave.
+When you combine that with the stiff DS floor, the 0.25 sides must make the Rush IKs Gumo’s stiffest IKs by far.
 The difference is, I added PRVs to my Seawave sides before running them at 50% higher pressure to automatically protect them.
-The Rushs don’t seem to feature any PRVs which explains the warning in the manual, above right.
-It’s worth remembering that my super-stiff Grabner Amigo didn’t feature any PRVs at all, not even in the floor.
+The Rushs don’t have any PRVs which explains the warning in the manual, above right.
+It’s odd but worth remembering that my super-stiff Grabner Amigo didn’t feature any PRVs either, not even in the floor.
 Quality of construction (gluing assembly) must have a lot to do with it.

-Rushs can be fitted with optional decks (green on the R1, above, red on the R2, below), using the same velcro system as the Seawave, with those horribly bulky alloy spars (right) supporting the decking (surely a flexible rod like tentpole material would not be hard to make).
-I read on other reviews that they have greatly improve the coaming (rim) so that spray skirts attach much more securely to the deck.
+Rushs can be fitted with optional decks (green on the R1, above, red on the R2, below), using the same velcro system as the Seawave, with those horribly bulky alloy spars (right) supporting the decking (surely a flexible rod like tentpole material wouldn’t be hard to make).
+I read on other reviews that they’ve greatly improved the coaming (hatch rim) so that spray skirts attach more securely.

-The footrest appears to be the usual rubbish cushion but can be adjusted by strap (another idea Gumo have pinched off me!) and seats can be moved to a variety of positions, too.
-Seats are now foam, but the base looks a bit thin/low to me.
-A stiff foam backrest (with side bracing straps) is good, but an inflatable seat base is much more comfortable to sit on because you can vary the pressure to suit.
-Unlike anything inflatable, foam eventually loses its cushioning.
-An inflatable seat just doesn’t need to be made of hefty hypalon, as on previous Gumo IKs (more in the vid below).
+Seats are now solid foam, but the base looks too thin and low to me.
+A stiff foam backrest (with side bracing straps) is good, but an inflatable seat base is much more comfortable to sit on because you can vary the pressure and so the height.
+Foam eventually loses its cushioning but an inflatable seat doesn’t need to be made of hefty hull-grade hypalon, as on other Gumo IKs (more in the vid below).
 But anyway, a seat is easily changed to suit your prefs.
 More on IK seats here.

-Below, a review of a Rush by Austrian Steve.
+Below, a review of a Rush 1 by Austrian Steve.
 Can’t understand a word but some observations: I like his convertible Eckla Rolly trolley/cart/camp chair; also love the lovely long canoe chute at 20:40.
-Have to say I winced a bit at some boat dragging here and there.
+Have to say though, I winced a bit at some boat dragging here and there.
 Do the right thing, Steve; it only weighs 12kg!
 Note also this shortish boat seemed to track pretty well without a skeg – the frontal keel-hump may be effective in leading it by the nose, after all.
 But in the comments Steve admits the stiff, flat floor slaps down hard on wave trains coming out of rapids and I suppose would be the same at sea.
-It’s a drawback of raft-like D/S floors I’ve not considered.
+It’s a drawback of flat, raft-like DS floors.

 See this for an easily translatable written review also in German.

-As you can tell, I’ve been comparing the Rush 2 with my 5-year-old Seawave and wonder if it might be time (or an excuse) to change.
-An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [anymore] except I can’t go and paddle it in the current lockdown.
+As you can see, I have been comparing the Rush 2 with my 5-year-old Seawave and wondered if it might be time (or an excuse) to change.
+An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [I sold my Seawave in May 2020 but bought another in October].

 What are the benefits of a Rush 2?
-Having outgrown my stealth-gothic phase, black is not such an attractive or useful colour for a boat, and neither is losing a foot in length or 50kg in payload – at least at sea.
-On a river the greater nippiness will have benefits, for sure – but for that I have my Nomad pakayak.
+Black is not such an attractive or useful colour for a boat, and neither is losing a foot in length or 50kg in payload over the Seawave – at least at sea.
+On a river the greater nippiness from less length will have benefits, but for that I have a packraft.
 As for greater rigidity, it looks pretty good in this clip but my adapted HP Seawave was very good compared to the lower-pressure Gumboats, and it seems the speed (see below) is no greater, but the gliding effort is reduced.
 There was talk of a Seawave with a DS floor out in 2022, but that well also be approaching Grabner prices.